Hugs.Company

 Have you ever wondered why you remember difficult moments better than good ones?

 It is not that you are programmed to be pessimistic.
 It is that your mind stores the most intense moments with more detail, and difficult ones tend to be emotionally stronger.
-That is why a negative comment can linger in your head for weeks, while a compliment fades in days.
+That is why a negative comment can stay in your head for weeks, while a compliment is forgotten in days.

-It is as if your mind had two cameras: one pointed at what makes you suffer and another capturing what makes you feel alive.
+Your mind has two cameras: one pointing at what makes you suffer and another capturing what makes you feel alive.
 The second one does not disappear.
 It just needs you to look at it.

-You do not have to change the world to feel that it is worth it
+You do not have to change the world to feel it is worth it

 Life is not being beautiful because everything is going well.
 Life is beautiful because in the middle of everything you cannot control, there is still someone who sends you a message.
 There is still that moment when something unexpected surprises you.
 There is still connection.

-You do not have to wait for the world to get better to start noticing it.
+You do not have to wait for the world to improve to start noticing it.
 You can start today.
 Maybe by sending that message you had saved.
 Maybe by calling someone you have not called in a while.
 Maybe by smiling at the stranger in front of you.

 That is not naïveté.
 It is one of the bravest things you can do: choosing to see beauty when everything tells you there is none.

-At hugs.company we believe that every small connection has the power to change something big.
-Because life is not measured in perfect days, but in the moments that reminded us we are not alone.
+Because life is not measured in perfect days, but in the moments that remind us we are not alone.

 You might also like